 How do so many people leave addictions behind?
 The answer, we will see, does not involve a magic bullet.
-Rather, we all understand what the building blocks for living are, what it takes to lead a full and satisfying life.
+Rather, we all understand what the building blocks for living - what it takes to lead a full and satisfying life - are what it takes to quit addiction, whether on your own or through treatment.

-The same building blocks are needed to overcome addiction, whether on your own or through treatment.
-Only we have been intimidated from focusing on them by the idea that addiction is a special medical condition that, say Volkow and other researchers who approach addiction as she does, we will one day have a drug to cure.
+But we have been intimidated from focusing on them by the idea that addiction is a special medical condition that, say Nora Volkow, the head of the NIDA, and other researchers who approach addiction as she does, we will one day have a drug to cure.

-But addiction will never be cured by a pill, as the failure of nicotine replacement therapy in the study cited above once again demonstrates.
+Addiction will never be cured by a pill, as the failure of nicotine replacement therapy in the study cited above once again demonstrates.
 Indeed, when the most addicted smokers in that study turned to a pill for their salvation, they were less likely than other addicted smokers (even when counseling was included as part of the treatment) to take the steps they needed to overcome addiction.
+And the same can hold true for MAT, or medicine for heroin or opioid addiction.